Family barbet breeding

 Mirabelle

-Do you want to do something stupid?
-No problem, Mira is here! always ready to go play.
+Want to get up to mischief?
+No problem, Mira is here!
+Always ready to play.
 She won't be a mother.
-But the puppies can count on Auntie Mira to teach them to do mischief!
+But the puppies can count on Aunt Mira to teach them how to get up to mischief!